Prior to the association: It's my understanding Gene Wilson W7FRM initially established the repeater at the Spout Springs

-Tri-State Repeater Association" in Spokane but as pointed out elswhere in this site Tri-State owned the repeater prior
+with "The Tri-State Repeater Association" in Spokane but as pointed out elswhere on this site Tri-State owned the repeater

-owned the repeater, and I have no specifics, there was disagreements on how the repeater should be operated.
+owned the repeater, and I have no specifics, there were disagreements on how the repeater should be operated.
 It seems to

 me a problem developed when Tri-State wanted to link the Spout repeater to it's other repeaters.
 The locals, I believe, did